 EE1-4.4 Low complexity NN filter with design elements of UF and EE1-1.2 and EE1-1.3

-JVET-AE0165 EE1-4.4: Low complexity NN filter with design elements of Unified Filter Architecture and EE1-1.2 and EE1-1.3 [Y. Li, D. Rusanovskyy, M. Karczewicz (Qualcomm) (Dolby)]
+JVET-AE0165 EE1-4.4: Low complexity NN filter with design elements of Unified Filter Architecture and EE1-1.2 and EE1-1.3 [Y. Li, D. Rusanovskyy, M. Karczewicz (Qualcomm)]

 In this contribution, Unified Filter Architecture of HOP was adjusted to meet complexity constraints of LOP.
 This was achieved by reducing complexity of the headblock, backbone, and tailblock and utilizing the CP4 decomposition in the backbone blocks.
 The model was trained End-to-End following HOP training procedure and test set.
 Results for Stage1 have been provided, training for latter stages of HOP is ongoing, results to be provided once available.